Presentation and Guidance of Contributors of the Revue numismatique

 BARRANDON 1988a, pp. 7-8, 13.

-The bibliography at the end of the article indicates the author’s name in small capitals, the initial of the first name, the title of the article (without inverted commas), the title of the book or journal in italics, the title for journals, possibly the collection for books, the place of publication, the date, the pagination for articles only.
+The bibliography at the end of the article indicates the initial of the first name, th author’s name in small capitals, the title of the article (without inverted commas), the title of the book or journal in italics, the title for journals, possibly the collection for books, the place of publication, the date, the pagination for articles only.

 Note: Small capitals are easily obtainedon PCs, once you selected the name, with the shortcut CTRL+Shift+K. The corresponding shortcut on Macs is Command+Shift+K.